-This is one of series of reports produced by The River Ouse Project (University of Sussex) about sites in the Upper Ouse catchment.
-This report provides information to the Environment Agency, Ouse Upstream Thinking (OUT), Sussex Wildlife Trust and other interested stakeholders to enable appropriate decisions to be made about biodiversity enhancement of streamside land linked to flood alleviation and run-off prevention.
+Report 7 was produced by The River Ouse Project (University of Sussex) in 2016 and provided information about sites surveyed in the Upper Ouse catchment up to 2015.
+This updated version includes sites surveyed since 2015.
+This series of reports provide information to the Environment Agency, Sussex Flow Initiative (SFI), Sussex Wildlife Trust, Ouse and Adur River Trust and other interested stakeholders to enable appropriate decisions to be made about biodiversity enhancement of streamside land linked to flood alleviation and run-off prevention.